TheochemUI/eOn/docs/source/devdocs/design/client/neb-modularization.md

 OCINEB (Off-Path Climbing Image NEB) {cite:t}`neb-goswamiEnhancedClimbingImage2026` extends CI-NEB with Min-Mode Following (MMF) and hessian eigenmode alignment: once the climbing image stabilizes, a dimer search refines the saddle point.
-This is controlled by `NEBOcinebController` which monitors CI stability and triggers a `MinModeSaddleSearch` when the angular tolerance is met.
+`NEBOcinebController` monitors CI stability and triggers a `MinModeSaddleSearch` when the angular tolerance is met.

 ## Eigenmode methods